ChrisBerg03/ChrisBerg03/README.md

 # 💫 About Me:
-i'm currently a student at Noroff university of digital media
+i'm currently a student at Noroff school of technology & digital media

 ## 🌐 Socials: